PacoPeralta/backbase/README.md

 Anyway, I'll add this test cases in the next commit to my Github repository!

 ##Final Message
-If you want it you can download this form Github in https://github.com/PacoPeralta/backbase.git Thank you very much for this test and I hope you enjoy it as I did creating it!
+If you want it you can download this from Github in https://github.com/PacoPeralta/backbase.git Thank you very much for this test and I hope you enjoy it as I did creating it!
 Have fun!